Elizxo/cs4412-projectWNBA/README.md

 Data mining techniques such as **clustering** and **anomaly detection** are used to group players by career performance characteristics and highlight significant outliers.

+All visualizations and data mining techniques are implemented using **Python in Google Colab**, which is used for data preprocessing, exploratory data analysis, and machine learning techniques such as clustering.

 ## Dataset

 The dataset used for this project is titled **WNBA Draft Player Data Analysis (1997-2022)** and is publicly available on Kaggle.